Barcelona Itinerary: Planning Your Time

 Barcelona in One Day

-For a relaxing day, stroll the Ramblas, see the Sagrada Família, add the Picasso Museum if you're a fan, and have dinner in the trendy El Born district.
+For a relaxing day, stroll the Ramblas, visit the Sagrada Família, add the Picasso Museum if you're a fan, and have dinner in the trendy El Born district.

 To fit in much more, try the following ambitious but doable plan.
 You'll have to rush through the big sights (cathedral, Picasso Museum, Sagrada Família), having just enough time to visit each one but not to linger.